-the TTL.
+Fig. 8 reveals strong nonlinear impacts of the forcings on the annual cycle of the TTL.
 Planetary scale waves excited from both the tropics and midlatitudes can more than double the impact of the annual cycle in midlatidue baroclinicity, producing an annual cycle much larger than the sum of the responses to each forcing alone.
 MiMA can approximate the annual cycle of TTL temperatures in a number of configurations.

 Fig. 8a explores the nonlinearity between extratropical planetary waves and baroclinicity.
 Wave 1 or 2 orography more than double the annual cycle induced by synoptic variability in the cold point region, bringing the amplitude right to observed levels.
-The relative amplification becomes even greater at height, and the annual cycle in MiMA eclipses that of observations above $\sim$ 50 hPa.
+The relative amplification becomes even greater at height, and the annual cycle in MiMA eclipses that of observations above \sim 50 hPa.

 Fig. 8b shows the nonlinear amplification associated with tropical planetary waves.
-In the presence of a warm pool, the annual cycle induced by synoptic variability is also doubled, but only in the region just above the cold point.
-This indicates that any planetary wave has a pronounced impact in the lower stratosphere, but that the structure differs.
-The influence of extratropical waves penetrates higher up in the middle to upper stratosphere than that of equatorially forced waves.
+In the presence of a "warm pool," the annual cycle induced by synoptic variability is also doubled, but only in the region just above the cold point.
+This suggest that any planetary wave has a pronounced impact in the lower stratosphere, but that the foot-